Caltech-IPAC/firefly-help/README.md

 ### What's in this template?

-- Help content for Firefly UI components and Firefly's API.
+- Reusable help content for Firefly UI components and Firefly's API.
-- Source code, dependencies, and scripts needed to creates a single page application for viewing help content.
+- Source code, dependencies, and scripts needed to creates a single page application for viewing the help content.
-- Generate PDF from the HTML pages.
+- Dynamically generate a PDF from the HTML pages used.

 ### Small changes to this template